ucb-bar/ccbench/README.md

   - improve RISC-V code performance (currently too many instructions in inner loops, etc.).
   - improve RISC-V support (multi-thread, dramsim2 installation, etc.)
+  - modify peakflops to excercise FMA unit
+  - modify peakflops to better fit with other benchmarks, more capable of compiling to all architectures
   - serial flag for c2c bandwidth (see if matchs intel's)
   - make c2c pick between lat and band (or run and report both numbers?)
   - different strides for c2c